Black body radiation in a model universe with large extra dimensions and quantum gravity effects: MDR-modified black body radiation in a model universe with spatial dimensions

 \subsection{Modified Wien's law}

 In ordinary quantum mechanics and in three space dimensions, there is an inverse relationship between the wavelength of the peak of the emission distribution of a black body and it's temperature, which is called Wien's displacement law.
 This law is expressed as $\lambda_{max}=\frac{b}{T}$, where $b$ is Wien's constant and $T$ is the absolute temperature of the black body when $\lambda_{max}$ is the distribution peak wavelength.
-In a higher dimensional universe and by incorporating the quantum gravity effects, we should rewrite the modified energy density, equation (11), as a function of wavelength.
-Then we find In order to find the wavelength of maximum emission, we differentiate $\rho_{\lambda}(T)$ (expressed up to the second order of $L_{P}$) with respect to $ \lambda$, and then by using the approximation $e^{\frac{1}{\lambda T}}\approx1+\frac{1}{\lambda T}$ and putting the derivative equal to zero, we find where $A$, $B$ and $F$ are defined as Note that the first term in (21) gives the standard Wien's law in the absence of quantum gravity effects.
-The extra terms in (21) are quantum gravity corrections and as usual these corrections are temperature dependent.\\
+In a higher dimensional universe and by incorporating the quantum gravity effects, we should rewrite the modified energy density, Eq.
+(11), as a function of wavelength.
+Then we find